antndlcrx/antndlcrx.github.io/_tabs/apply!.md

 We will notify all applicants of the outcome on Thursday `28 July 2025`.

 [^1]: If you are new to Python or unsure about your grasp of basic NLP concepts, we still encourage you to apply.
-You will just need to complete some extra preparation before the workshop.
+You will need to complete some extra preparation before the workshop.
 We’ve compiled a [list of preliminaries](https://llmsforsocialscience.net/preliminaries/) that you are welcome to review.